JohnAmadis/choco-scripts/README.md

 The **Choco-Scripts** is a `bash` framework that speeds up scripts development.
 It is very easy to install and requires only `wget` to start working.

-You can use the following command to install it in your environemnt:
+You can use the following command to install it in your enviroment:

 ```bash